paulrobello/par_gpt/README.md

 ```

 * GROQ_API_KEY is required for Groq.
 Get a free key from https://console.groq.com/
 * ANTHROPIC_API_KEY is required for Anthropic.
-Get a free key from https://console.anthropic.com/
+Get a key from https://console.anthropic.com/
 * OPENAI_API_KEY is required for OpenAI.
-Get a free key from https://platform.openai.com/account/api-keys
+Get a key from https://platform.openai.com/account/api-keys
 * GITHUB_TOKEN is required for GitHub Models.
 Get a free key from https://github.com/marketplace/models
 * GOOGLE_API_KEY is required for Google Models.
 Get a free key from https://console.cloud.google.com
 * LANGCHAIN_API_KEY is required for Langchain Langsmith tracing.
 Get a free key from https://smith.langchain.com/settings
+* AWS_PROFILE is used for Bedrock authentication.
+The environment must already be authenticated with AWS.
-* No key required to use with Ollama models
+* No key required to use with Ollama models.
 * TAVILY_API_KEY is required for Tavily AI search.
 Get a free key from https://tavily.com/.
 Tavily is much better than google and is the recommended search provider.
 * GOOGLE_CSE_ID and GOOGLE_CSE_API_KEY are required for Google search.
 * WEATHERAPI_KEY is required for weather.
 Get a free key from https://www.weatherapi.com/